 Though he says he never considered cooking as a career, Street says a sign outside Blair's Career Center advertising the scholarship competition caught his eye, and he began preparing for the competition soon after.

 Russell Garruba, a chef for six years and vice president of operations for Occasions Caterers, says that these kinds of competitions are beneficial to any aspiring chef.
 "For one, the competition allows you to gauge your technical skills and abilities against those of other contestants," he says.
 "The feedback gained from professional judges and other contestants is invaluable.
 It keeps you moving forward."
+A seasoned competitor

 In the cook-off, contestants are given two hours to create three dishes with the materials and ingredients supplied.
 Applicants are judged not only on their final product, but also on their demonstration of knife skills, cleanliness, presentation, eye for detail and ability to make hot and cold dishes using different techniques.
 Most important, Street says, the judges look for the dish to reflect the chef's personality and creativity.